 I am the President of Maryland Shall Issue ("MSI").
-Maryland Shall Issue is an all volunteer, non-partisan organization dedicated to the preservation and advancement of gun owners' rights in Maryland.
+Maryland Shall Issue is an allnon-partisan organization dedicated to the preservation advancement of gun owners' rights in Maryland.
 It seeks to educate the community about the right of self-protection, the safe handling of firearms, and the responsibility that goes with carrying a firearm in public.
 I am also an attorney and an active member of the Bar of the District of Columbia.
 I recently retired from the United States Department of Justice, where I practiced law almost exclusively in the Courts of Appeals of the United States and in the Supreme Court of the United States.
 I am expert in Maryland Firearms Law and the law of self-defense.
-I am also a Maryland State Police certified handgun instructor for the Maryland Wear and Carry Permit and the Maryland Handgun Qualification License and a certified instructor in rifle, pistol and personal protection in the home.
-I appear today as President of MSI, as a citizen and as a parent of college-aged children.
-I am in adamant opposition to House Bill 159.
-For the reasons set forth below, House Bill 159 is ill-conceived and rife with unintended consequences.
+I am also a Maryland State Police certified handgun instructor for the Maryland Wear and Carry Permit and the Maryland Handgun Qualification License and a certified instructor in rifle, pistol and personal protection in the home and outside the home.
+I appear today as President of MSI, as a citizen and as a parent of collegeaged children, including a 19 year-old daughter currently attending an institution of higher learning in Maryland.
+For the reasons set forth below, House Bill 904 is ill-conceived and rife with unintended consequences.
 It should not become law.

-1. HB 159 would amend Section 4-102 of the Criminal Article of the Maryland Code to extend the provisions of that section to the "property of a public institution of higher education."
+HB 904 would amend Section 4-102 of the Criminal Article of the Maryland Code to extend the provisions of that section to the "property of a public institution of higher education."
 Specifically, the operative part of that amendment would provide that "a person may not carry or possess a firearm on the property of a public institution of higher education."
 This ban includes privately owned property if the "property is used for student housing."
+The term "property" is not defined.
 The penalty for possession is severe: "A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 3 years or a fine not exceeding \$1,000 or both."
 The penalty for the possession of a handgun is even more severe, as such possession is punished under Section 4-203(c) of the Criminal Article, which provides, on the first offense, that such a person is subject to imprisonment "not less than 90 days" and up to "3 years or a fine of not less than \$250 and not exceeding \$2,500 or both."
 These are the punishments currently found in Section 4-102 for grades K-12 of public schools and thus this bill extends the scope of Section 4-102 from the property of K-12 public schools to any property owned by any public college anywhere in Maryland.
 The bill thus equates legal adults on college property to minor children on the property of K-12 public schools.
-The bill applies not only to students, but to any "person" who possesses any firearm on any such "property," wherever found, regardless of whether the person does so knowingly or unintentionally.
+The bill applies not only to students, but to any "person," including faculty, staff, and visitors, who possesses any firearm on any such "property," wherever found, regardless of whether the person does so knowingly or unintentionally.